-I guided the yarn around and make droplets of the glue as I went along.
+I guided the yarn around and made glue droplets as I went along.
 This thick yarn required more glue to hold it in place than the thinner yarns I used.

 On to the middle tree!
 I started from the top on this one and definitely recommend doing it this way; it seems to be the best and quickest method for this craft.

 Just make sure not to leave any spaces between your rows of yarn.
-You don’t want the green foam peaking through.
+You don’t want the green foam peeking through.

 It took less than 10 minutes to make this one.
 I love how cozy-looking it is!

 The small tree took 5 minutes to complete.
-I only used a drop of glue on the front and then the back as I wrapped the thin yarn around the tree.
+I only used a drop of glue on the front and then the back and I wrapped the thin yarn around the tree.

-** Be light handed so the glue doesn’t leak through and make the yarn shiny.**
+Be light-handed with the glue gun so the glue doesn’t leak through and make the yarn look shiny.

 I love how they came out!
 I made a little vignette with mine using an old silver tray then added a few pine cones and some greens I cut from my backyard and finished it with a string of fairy lights.